Pamplona Cathedral

-The church
+Church

 The site of the cathedral is the oldest part of the Roman Pompaelo.
 Archaeological excavations in 1994 have revealed streets and buildings from the 1st century BC.
 The oldest cathedral was demolished in 924 during the invasion of Abd-al-Rahman III, Caliph of Cordoba.
 During the reign of Sancho III (1004–1035) the church was reconstructed.
 That church was demolished from 1083 to 1097, and the Romanesque cathedral was built from 1100 to 1127.
 It collapsed in 1391, with only the façade remaining.
 The building of the current Gothic church began in 1394 and lasted to 1501.
 The floorplan is cruciform with ambulatory, a central nave and four shorter aisles, all covered by partially polycromed rib vault.
 The style is very influenced by French models.